New courses support areas of need in education

 “That is why understanding how Emotionally Based School Avoidance (EBSA) presents, what can increase the likelihood of it occurring and how to support children experiencing it is so important for staff working in schools.
 We want our children to feel understood and supported so they can start to attend school more regularly, so they can feel happy and comfortable again.”

-Also starting in May 2025 is the Leading Education in Secure Environments course while the Relational Approaches to Supporting Behaviour, and the Disability and the Equality Act courses start earlier in the year, in January 2025.
+Also starting in May 2025 is the Leading Education in Secure Environments course while the Relational Approaches to Supporting Behaviour, and the Disability and The Equality Act courses start earlier in the year, in January 2025.

-The Leading Safeguarding, and SEND and The Law courses start in October 2025.
+The Leading Safeguarding, and SEND and the Law courses start in October 2025.

 Dr Lynn Sampson-Chappell, Head of CEPD (Childhood Education and Professional Development), in the School of Education at the University of Chester said: “I am proud of the innovative suite of short courses we have designed and developed with and for education colleagues from a wide range of disciplines locally, nationally and internationally to support the sector with emerging and systemic areas of need.
 All of our short courses draw upon evidence and research in the support of practice to bring about positive change.”